MTE API Relay

 Introduction:

 The MTE API Relay Container is a NodeJS application that encodes and proxies HTTP payloads to another MTE API Relay Container, which decodes and proxies the request to another API Service.
 The Eclypses MTE is a compiled software library combining quantum-resistant algorithms with proprietary, patented techniques to encode data.
-A common use case for the MTE API Relay is to add an MTE translation layer of security to HTTP Requests being made across the open internet (Example: A server-side application calls a third-party API service).
+MTE API Relay uses FIPS 140-3 validated, quantum-resistant data encryption technology to protect data before it is sent across an uncontrolled network.

 Customer Deployment

-The MTE API Relay Container is typically used to encode HTTP Requests between two server applications.
-In Azure, the MTE API Relay Container can be orchestrated as a single or multi-container in an AKS.
-Orchestration and setup of the container service could take a few hours.
+The MTE API Relay Container is used to encode HTTP Requests between two server applications.
+In Azure, MTE API Relay is provided as a Kubernetes extension that can be installed in an existing Kubernetes cluster or your may select to create a new cluster to run it in.

 Typical Customer Deployment